 For example, if you have 350kb, 800kb and 1200kb as your bit-rate options, then your connection will have to be able to support 2350kb of data.
 In other words, you would need an upload speed of at least 2.5mb.

 Step 2 – Select an Encoder

 Next, we want to select which type of encoder we are using.
 This will then display the information you will need to put into your encoding software, in Step 3.

-Two encoders we recommend are Adobe Flash and Wirecast.
+Two encoders we recommend are OBSStudio and Wirecast.

 All encoders have their advantages and disadvantages, which one you decide to use will largely be based on personal preference.

 Whichever encoder you are using, select the relevant option to display the information you will need.